akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 ### Create a translation attribute group

-First, in order to not mix these new product attributes with other Julia's product attributes, it is necessary that she creates **a specific attribute group** named `"Translations"`.
+First, in order to not mix these new product attributes with other Julia's product attributes, it is necessary that she creates **a specific attribute group** named `Translations`.

 To create this attribute group:
 1. Go to `Settings > Attribute groups`